slothsoft/sprint-simulation/README.md

 Now sprints will finish in the time the three of them estimated, because the two faster team members will do about the same number of tasks than the slower one.
 (With a bit of variance - sometimes they will have 10 hours remaining, but other times they will need additionally 10 hours.)

-Honestly, at this point, I am sure estimating together should work, because: Charles needs double the time of the two other members, his vote will increase the average by 30%.
-If he does 1/3rd of the tasks, this will add up in the 100% necessary for him to finish the task.
-Since he is so much slower, he can't even do 1/3rd of the task, so these additional hours will sum up so the team should finish much earlier then planned.
+So if each member gets the same weight in the estimations, but does not work the same number of tasks, estimating together *can not work*.
+The team tends to be faster than the estimation.

-This is surprising, because ever since I joined a team that estimates together, we did not even finish one single sprint on time.
+This is surprising, because ever since I joined a team that estimates together, we did not finish one single sprint on time.

 **So why does that not work for us?**

 Because Charles is not the perfect guesser this simulation made him.
-In fact after estimating two tasks with Angie and Bert he is very good in guessing the same numbers as them - even if he takes a lot more time.
+In fact, after estimating two tasks with Angie and Bert he is very good in guessing the same numbers as them - even if he takes a lot more time.
 Since you do not compare estimations at the end of the sprint (and there is no way you could do that realistically), his behavior has no consequences.

 Charles acts like this: